CHAPTER EXCELLENCE PLAN

 CEP submission criteria are broken down in a variety of ways for chapters.

 By time: Points are broken down by fall semester, spring semester and year round.
-There are 187 points available in the fall semester, 187 in the spring semester, and 244 points available all year.
+There are 200 points for fall, 200 for spring, and 261 for the year.
+The grand total now being 661.

 By Executive Board Position: Each Executive Board member can sort the criteria by his position to see the criteria his position is typically responsible for.
 Please note that because some chapters utilize positions differently, DU does not limit specific positions to specific submission criteria; anyone on the executive board will be able to submit for any criterion.